Hospital and medical charges

 then you will be responsible for these expenses and the hospital may ask you for payment on admission or discharge.
 If you have Public Hospital cover and choose to be treated in a private hospital, you will have significant out-of-pocket expenses.

-If you have the ADF Essentials Package, Essentials Hospital or Value Hospital cover and your treatment is excluded, you will have to pay for the procedure yourself.
+If you have the ADF Essentials Package Basic Plus, Essentials Hospital Basic Plus, Everyday Hospital Bronze Plus or Value Hospital Silver Plus cover and your treatment is excluded, you will have to pay for the procedure yourself.

 Your excess (if you have one) will vary depending on your product.
 Check your certificate of cover to find out if an excess will apply.